Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 5. When can I apply for scholarship aid from Columbia Journalism School?

 a.)
-The 2024-2025 CSS Profile Application and the Columbia Journalism School Scholarship Aid Application open on October 1, 2023.
+The 2026-2027 CSS Profile Application and the Columbia Journalism School Scholarship Aid Supplement open on November 26, 2025.

 6. What is the application fee?

 b.)
-There is no fee for the Columbia Journalism School Scholarship Aid Application.
+There is no fee for the Columbia Journalism School Scholarship Aid Supplement.

-7. When is the application deadline for the CSS Profile, Columbia Journalism School Scholarship Aid, and FAFSA applications?
+7. When are the application deadlines for the CSS Profile, Columbia Journalism School Scholarship Supplement, and FAFSA applications?

-8. Do I have to submit both the CSS Profile Application and the Columbia Journalism School Scholarship Aid Application to be considered for funding?
+8. Do I have to submit both the CSS Profile Application and the Columbia Journalism School Scholarship Supplement to be considered for funding?

 a.)
 Yes, you must submit both applications.